 Family-Unfriendly Aesop: On first glance the hypnotic restrictions made on Lilli make perfectly sense and is somewhat Truth in Television.
 Most parents teach their child this commandments eventually (hopefully more subtle).
 But then it turns out that the restrictions are causing more harm to Lili than good.

-At the end of the game, all the stock aesops have eventually been deconstructed or outright broken.
+At the end of the game, all the stock Aesops have eventually been deconstructed or outright broken.

 Hilarious in Hindsight The Rabbit defending the not going into dangerous places block cites as one of the places a child could be safer than wandering around the village after dark is a Rolf Harris concert.
-As of June 2014 Harris has been found guilty of offences involving girls as young as seven.
-He is currently awaiting sentence for a string of child sex offences, many of which involved trusting young fans.
+As of June 2014 Harris has been found guilty of offenses involving girls as young as seven.
+He is currently awaiting sentence for a string of child sex offenses, many of which involved trusting young fans.